 With pain and sorrow all around, Auschwitz seemed to be the last place Lale would find love; but in July 1942, a girl named Gita sat at his station to be tattooed, and Lale knew, without a doubt, that she was the woman he was going to marry.
-Their love faded out the turmoil that was going on around them and survival was now unquestionable; they would survive and be free, no matter how many trails came their way!
+Their love faded out the turmoil that was going on around them, and survival was now unquestionable; they would survive and be free, no matter how many trials came their way!

 This novel was a moving, heavy, compelling, inspiring, and incredible piece of writing that left me speechless and awestruck that people survived these kinds of tragedies.
-Having been in a room with tattooed Holocaust survivors, this story seemed to bring all the pieces together and gave me bird’s eye view into the reality more than a million Jews endured in Auschwitz.
+Having been in a room with tattooed Holocaust survivors, this story seemed to bring all the pieces together and give me a bird’s eye view into the reality more than a million Jews endured in Auschwitz.
 We should never forget the events that happened during the Second World War, and publishing these books is an excellent way of keeping those memories alive.

 If you enjoy historical fiction or books in general, then you’re going to love The Tattooist of Auschwitz.
 The story is heart-warming, though at times traumatic, with love being the theme throughout this novel.
 At the end of the day, love is what keeps us going, and for Lale and Gita, it was the thing that saved them.